Evenilink/KISS/ESOF-docs/Report 4 - Verification and Validation.md

 * Heterogeneity: using diverse technologies, how deep are the test methods and required tools in order to be testable using those technologies.

 ### Test Statictics and Analystic:
 We stated our project didn’t have tests implemented.
-As such, the projects doesn’t have the information about the number of test cases, percentage of coverage or number of flaky tests.
+As such, the projects doesn’t have information about the number of test cases, percentage of coverage or number of flaky tests.
-We’re going to try and provide a viable way to implement unit tests in the project.
+The only automatic test being used is a very basic one, like testing if the project compiles or if it displays certain information, like if the results appear, if it can type in the search bar, etc...
+Eclipse is to be blamed for the inexistence of robust tests.
+At the time the project started, Eclipse made tests complicated to program an to run.
+KISS relies on system data (e.g. contacts), so the app needed to know the contacts in order to get them.
+To develop a test in order to see if the contacts were being correctly processed, a contact needed to be created (every time a test was running).
+If the test failed the contact would remain in the system.
+Running the test many times would create a huge amount of useless data!
+It was impossible to use emulators for the job, since they were not yet available.

 ### Identify a new bug and/or correct a bug